liquidaty/sxupdate/README.md

 This library was designed to make it easy to add auto-update to a command-line utility.
 It is written in C, so should be easy to port for other purposes if desired.
-It is designed to be easily adopted for web assembly, though that has not yet been done.
+It is designed to be easily adopted for web assembly, though that has not yet been tested.

-Unlike other updaters such as Sparkle, WinSparkle, Squirrel, GoUpdate, and Google Omaha, `sxupdate` uses no UI components, allowing it to be extremely lean and platform-independent, and avoiding duplication of and potential inconsistency between UI components.
+Unlike other updaters such as Sparkle, WinSparkle, Squirrel, GoUpdate, and Google Omaha, `sxupdate` uses a bring-your-own-UI approach, allowing it to be extremely lean and platform-independent and applicable to either console or UI-based applications, and avoiding duplication of and potential inconsistency between the application and the updater UIs.

-Meanwhile, you can still use UI components by calling them in your callbacks, which will be invoked at the appropriate time (for example, to ask the user whether to proceed with an update).
+You can still use UI components through your callbacks, which are passed to the updater and then invoked at the appropriate time (for example, to ask the user whether to proceed with an update).

 `sxupdate` reads metadata from a JSON file that has a similar structure to the XML file used